 I will include an occasional Spanish lesson in this blog.
 I also discuss my wonderful, sometimes humorous, adventures in teaching College Spanish.
 Yes, teaching college Spanish is always exciting and fun.
 If you have a question about Spanish grammar, send me an e-mail with your question, problem, etc. I would like to help Spanish students in any way possible.
 I love teaching Spanish and I always have fun during class.
 I have also had some funny incidents occur during class about which I blog.
 I hope you enjoy your Spanish class, too. ¡Buena suerte!

 If you would like to comment on any of the blog entries, you are most welcome.
-I will not censor you even if I disagree with you as long as you follow the normal, civil Internet protocol.
+I will not censor you even if I disagree with you if you follow the normal, civil Internet protocol.
 Feel free to e-mail me: ChicagoUSA@live.com.

 David Diego Rodríguez, Ph.D.